arnauddesombre/Python-Utilities/README.md

 ----------

 <b>bidirectional a-star - show path.py</b><br>
-compute the shortest distance from a source to a destination in a directed graph where some crow distance (Euclid) can be defined as well as the shortest corresponding path using bi-directional A\* algorithm.<br>
+compute the shortest distance from a source to a destination in a directed graph where some crow distance ([Euclid](https://en.wikipedia.org/wiki/Euclidean_distance) or [haversine](https://en.wikipedia.org/wiki/Haversine_formula) can be defined as well as the shortest corresponding path using bi-directional A\* algorithm.<br>
 /!\ all distances must be >= 0<br>

 Return: